Loved&Lost - Exhibition Proposal - Simon Bray

 I feel it when I sorrow most;

 'Tis better to have loved and lost

 Than never to have loved at all.

 Excerpt from "In Memoriam A.H.H.’ by Alfred, Lord Tennyson,1849.

 A documentary project allowing participants to explore their experience of loss through the re-staging of a family photograph and recording an audio interview.

 You can view the existing stories at www.lovedandlostproject.co.uk

 Imagery can allow for expression beyond what we can speak of.
 Returning to a physical place, some for the first time in many years since the original photograph was taken, instigates the recall of old memories and the emotional response to the sights, sounds and smells.
 Loved&Lost is a chance to think back and remember, to tell the story of the person that they have lost and of the day that original photograph was taken, an experience that contributes to the restorative process in overcoming the painful impact of loss.
 This project provides a platform, allowing others to acknowledge their loss, to celebrate the person they love and to show that the loss that they’ve experienced does not have to dictate their identity.

-I am looking to exhibit the Loved&Lost project towards the end of 2018 or 2019 to showcase the project in it’s existing form.
-There are currently 12 stories published on the site, with 6 other that have been shot but are waiting to be edited.
-I have a further 5 participants lined up to take part in the project and I wish to continue building the body of work beyond the exhibition.
+I am looking to exhibit the Loved&Lost project in 2019/2020 to showcase the project in it’s existing form.
+There are currently 16 stories published on the site, with 5 others in process.
 I will continue to welcome new participants to the project throughout 2018 in order to build a broad diversity of stories within the project.
 I am also currently exploring options to produce a series of 3 small publications over the course of 2018/19 alongside a bereavement charity, to be distributed to those who are recently bereaved.

 Press & Exposure